Skip to Main Content

 Suspension Of Your Texas Driver’s License For A DWI Arrest Or Conviction

 After you’ve been arrested for DWI in Texas, your driver’s license will be suspended.
 If you refused to consent to a blood or breath test or if you failed the blood alcohol test, your license will be immediately suspended, even before you are convicted of drunk driving.
-You will be issued a temporary license that will expire shortly after the issue.
+You will be issued a temporary license that will expire shortly after the issue of license suspension.
 In the meantime, you must request a review hearing within 15 days of your arrest to maintain your driving privileges.

 At the hearing, the Department of Public Safety must prove that the arresting officer had reasonable suspicion to pull you over as well as probable cause to then arrest you for DWI.
 If your driver’s license was suspended for refusing a blood or breath test, DPS must also show that the arresting officer warned you of the consequences of refusing the test.